segmind/cral-docs/contribute/segmentation.md

 > Create a new branch from branch `cral-dev`.
 Suppose you want to integrate a new network called `SegmentorPro`, you need to make a new module called **SegmentorPro** under **cral.models.semantic_segmentation** and prepare the endpoints as shown below.
 {.is-info}

-## Checklist
+## Build Checklist

-Suppose you want to integrate a new network called `SegmentorPro` into cral.
-You need to make a new module called **SegmentorPro** under **cral.models.semantic_segmentation** and prepare the endpoints below.

 ### 1.1 SegmentorProGenerator:

-A generator based on tf.data api which takes in a ModelConfig Object and tfrecord paths, to creates groundtruths from them. tfrecords are basically the serialized images and their annotation in protocol buffer format.
+A generator based on tf.data api which takes in a **ModelConfig** Object and **tfrecord** paths, to creates groundtruth.

+> **tfrecords** are serialized images and annotations in protocol buffer format.
-Google highly recommends to use tfrecords along with tf.data api for best performance. the parser should be able to parse an example having the following fields:
+Google highly recommends to use tfrecords along with tf.data api for best performance.
+{.is-info}

+The parser should be able to parse an example having the following fields:
 ```
 feature={
     'image/height': tf.train.Feature(int64_list=tf.train.Int64List(value=[height])),